encode/django-rest-framework/docs/api-guide/generic-views.md

 Returns the class that should be used for the serializer.
 Defaults to returning the `serializer_class` attribute, or dynamically generating a serializer class if the `model` shortcut is being used.

-May be override to provide dynamic behavior such as using different serializers for read and write operations, or providing different serializers to different types of uesr.
+May be override to provide dynamic behavior such as using different serializers for read and write operations, or providing different serializers to different types of users.

 For example: